CityofToronto/bdit_data-sources/here/here_aggregation.md

 This is the coverage of here links in the city of Toronto. (from `here_gis.streets_21_1`)
 ![image](https://user-images.githubusercontent.com/46324452/149184544-bbff447b-bba7-4585-aebf-d9fc65d21998.png)

-This is the coverage of congestion network.
+This is the coverage of the congestion network.
 ![image](https://user-images.githubusercontent.com/46324452/149438775-20360279-10ef-4963-8d6a-188e934bb0c2.png)